 A copy of the report will be given to the landlord.
 The tenant(s) should also be given a copy.

 When should the electrical safety checks be carried out?

-If the tenancy started on or after 1 June 2020, the landlord should have carried out the checks before the tenant moves in and should give the tenant a copy of the report.
-If the tenant has not received a copy of the most recent report they should contact the landlord and ask for a copy.
+The landlord should carry out an inspection before a new tenant moves in and they should give the new tenant a copy of the report.
+If the new tenant has not received a copy of the most recent report they should contact the landlord and ask for a copy.
 The landlord must provide a copy within 4 weeks.

 If a property has been built or rewired in the last 5 years, the landlord can give the tenant a copy of the property’s electrical installation certificate (EIC) instead and they will not have to arrange for a safety check for 5 years.